 Wind speed

 The annual plot of wind speed for the observations and WRF model is shown below.
-There is a consistent low bias throughout the year in Domain 1 and this is similar to the low bias in wind speed found at many of the individual locations.
-It appears that the low bias is most pronounced during the early spring.
-The lower plot shows the time series for Domain 2 and it is apparent that the performance is better with significant improvement during the late winter and spring and excellent simulation of the wind speeds during the warmer months.
+There is a consistent negative bias throughout the year in domain 1 and this is similar to the negative bias in wind speed found at many of the individual locations.
+It appears that the negative bias is most pronounced during the early spring.
+The lower plot shows the time series for domain 2 and it is apparent that the performance is better with significant improvement during the late winter and spring and excellent simulation of the wind speeds during the warmer months.